shamoilarsi/QR-Event-Registration/README.md

 - Option to call the coordinators of events directly.
 - Add payment methods so registrants can directly register themselves.

-### Contribute
+### Forking and Contribution
+- If you are planning to make design changes or implement new features for your event, consider creating a PR too so that others can benefit from it.

-Feel free to raise an issue or create a PR.
-Looking forward for contributions.
+- Feel free to raise an issue if you find any bugs or have suggestions.
+Looking forward for contributions. 💯 ✨